Skip to Main Content

 • be eager to learn new skills

-You will gain experience with methods in data science and meta-science, advance our understanding of the science-of-science, and have the opportunity to contribute to academic publications and open-source software.
+5. developing interactive data visualizations.
+You will gain experience with methods in data science and meta-science, advance our understanding of the science-of-science, and have the opportunity to contribute to white papers, academic publications, and open-source software

 MIT Libraries is an environment that welcomes anybody, any mind – including all genders – and particularly encourages applications from underrepresented minorities, women, disabled applicants, and veterans.